ckrupani/badmath-fork/README.md

 # badmath

-Bad math for learning good.
+Bad math for learning good in my forked repository.